 Apply Leather Conditioner

 Your new leather jacket will soften up quickly this way.
 The emollients and polymers in leather conditioners can penetrate the leather’s surface, reducing its stiffness.
 In addition to lowering stiffness, they can help keep your leather’s brilliant luster and shine.
-If you wear your jacket frequently or in warm, dry weather, it’s important to the condition it regularly.
+If you wear your jacket frequently or in warm, dry weather, it’s important to condition it regularly.

 Use Olive Oil